katieywu/SnakeGame/README.md

 # Gravity Snake - SnakeGame in 3D

+I spoke with Naz, and he said it was alright if I used three.js to do 3D snake, since it doens't assist with Javascript at all, but mostly to cover WebGL.

 1. Instructions

  a.
 Running the program: Run the index.html file in a web browser (Chrome works best)